YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 The video and this guide will walk you through step-by-step of setting up a VirtualBox Virtual Machine on your computer and using it to install a fresh Ubuntu Virtual Machine installation.
 <br/><br/>

-This is a rather long and thorough guide, so I have included an index of the major topics:<br/>
+This is a rather long and thorough guide, so I have included an index to the major topics:<br/>

 [Recommendations and Key Terms](#recommendations-and-key-terms)<br/>
 [Download Ubuntu ISO](#download-ubuntu-iso)<br/>
 [Download and Install VirtualBox Software](#download-and-install-virtualbox-software)<br/>